ergon/airlock-helm-charts/charts/microgateway/README.md

 It is the lightweight, container-based deployment form of the *Airlock Gateway*, a software appliance with reverse-proxy, Web Application Firewall (WAF) and API security functionality.

+The Airlock helm charts are used internally for testing the *Airlock Microgateway*.
+We make them available publicly under the [MIT license](https://github.com/ergon/airlock-helm-charts/blob/master/LICENSE).

 The current chart version is: 0.4.8

+## About Ergon
+*Airlock* is a registered trademark of [Ergon](https://www.ergon.ch).
+Ergon is a Swiss leader in leveraging digitalisation to create unique and effective client benefits, from conception to market, the result of which is the international distribution of globally revered products.

 ## Table of contents
 * [Introduction](#introduction)